httpwg/wg-materials/ietf121/minutes.md

 - Neil Jenkins: Usually when you end up in this situation, you just want to get rid of them because something got messed up.
 I agree with the approach there.
 Underscore host hack for security sensitive cookies, everything else _shrug_, seems fine.

 - Yaroslav: Current method of setting a cookie with an expiry date in the past is an afterthought, but it works.
-For the forseeable future, implementers will need to do both, since there's no way to signal if you support this delete cookie feature.
+For the foreseeable future, implementers will need to do both, since there's no way to signal if you support this delete cookie feature.
 Not entirely sure if that's worth it, given that there is a mechanism that works today.
 - Yoav: That works today if you have the domain and path.
 If we always had that, I agree it wouldn't be worth it.
 In many cases, we don't have it.
 I'm starting to see people encoding the domain and path into the cookie in various ways in order to have that information.
 - Neil: That's a really troubled moment we've gotten into in the past, there's no way to get that information in the past.
 It's just impossible to remove it, you have to find the magic sequence of how you set it to be able to remove it, and the client won't tell you.